 Isuien Garden/Neiraku Museum

 The large Isuien Garden consists of two gardens: Zen'en (front garden) and Kouen (back garden).
 Each was established in a different period.
-The front garden, the site of a temple associated with Kohfukuji Temple, is believed to have been set up as the garden plot by prosperous merchant by creating the reed structure "Sanshu-tei" in the early Edo Period.
+The front garden is believed to have been set up as the garden plot by prosperous merchant by creating the reed structure "Sanshu-tei" in the early Edo Period.
 While the rear garden takes advantage of the distant scenery of Mt.
 Wakakusa and Mt.
 Kasuga, the middle scene makes use of the fountain pond migration technique, known as "scenery borrowing."
 Here, it borrows the views of the Nandaimon roofs of Todai-ji Temple.
 The garden dates from the Meiji Period.
 Interesting buildings made of reeds and the Hiwadabuki tree are found here and there.
 Neiraku-Museum, which is in the garden, contains about two thousand antiques, such as bronze works and paintings.

-Access From KINTETSU-NARA Sta., take the Nara Kotsu Bus to Kencho-Higashi bus stop.
-Approx. 3-min walk from there.
+Web https://www.isuien.or.jp/en/index.html Access From KINTETSU-NARA Sta., take the Nara Kotsu Bus to Kencho-Higashi bus stop.
+Approx. 5-min walk from there.